shcallaway/apollo-error-demo/README.md

 This demo allows you to explore Apollo's error handling behavior with varying error types and `errorPolicy` configurations.

-*Note that there is no error type/`errorPolicy` configuration combination that causes an exception to be thrown to the console!
-This raises the question: how/why are we seeing GraphQL and network errors in the Brex dashboard Sentry project?!*

 ## Getting Started

 Start the GraphQL server: